 If your mortgage is serviced by Quicken Loans®, you most likely have an escrow account that contains funds set aside for expenses, including taxes and homeowners insurance.
 This account allows you to spread your tax and insurance payments out over the course of any given year rather than make one large payment annually.

 However, if your property tax payments go up, it can cause a shortage in your escrow account that could lead to either the need for an additional one-time payment or higher escrow amounts to be deposited into your monthly mortgage payment in the next year.

 By analyzing your tax assessment from the local county in which you reside, or your local taxing authority, you can get a better idea of any expenses coming down the pike before your next escrow analysis.

 Challenging Your Property Tax Assessment

 As a homeowner, you have the right to appeal a tax assessment with which you do not agree.
 You can also request a formal reassessment of a property.
-Be advised that the process for applying for a reassessment or securing tax deductions and property tax freezes as needed may vary by your county, municipality or state location.
-If you find that you do not concur with your property tax bill, be sure to reach out to your local tax authority to determine how to formally request review and reassessment.
+The process to apply for a reassessment or secure tax deductions and property tax freezes as needed may vary by your county or state location.
+If you find that you do not concur with your property tax bill or other tax information, be sure to reach out to your local tax authority to determine how to formally request review and reassessment.

 The Bottom Line

-Property taxes can go up or down based on a variety of factors and are impacted by your property tax assessment.
-They may also be reevaluated at routine intervals and must be paid regardless of whether you currently carry an active mortgage.
-While taxation authorities have leeway to adjust your property tax bill by changing the assessed value of your property though, you also have the right as a homeowner to request a formal reassessment.
+Property tax payments can go up or down based on a variety of factors and are impacted by your property tax assessment.
+While taxation authorities have leeway to adjust your property tax bill by changing the assessed value of your property, you also have the right as a homeowner to request a formal reassessment.

-However, if you find yourself facing an undue tax burden, take heart.
-Special assistance and tax relief programs may be available.
+If you find yourself facing an undue tax burden, special assistance and tax relief programs may be available.
 In addition, you may also wish to consider refinancing your mortgage as a handy way to alleviate any financial concerns.